What is …

 Census

-The most commonly used population census measure is the 'usually resident population count'.
+The most commonly used population census measure is the usually resident population count.
 This is a count of all people who usually live in the country.
 This count excludes visitors from overseas and excludes residents who are overseas for a longer period.
 Residents temporarily away are included.
 The time limit for temporarily away is usually six months.

 The 'census night population count' is a count of all people in the country on a given census night.
 This count includes visitors from overseas and excludes residents who are temporarily overseas on census night.